-Very small herb with a very slender root.
+Very small annual herb with a very slender root.
 Stems 0.5–3.0 cm, erect, simple (in Svalbard), dark purplish, with curved and retrorse, short, white hairs 0.1–0.2 mm.
 The two lowermost leaves small and undivided cotyledons retained for some time, the next pair ordinary and usually functioning as bracts for the lowermost flowers (in Svalbard).
 Lowermost internode (above the cotyledons) ca. 5 mm, next internodes ca. 3 mm.

 Leaves subopposite (in pairs but at slightly different levels), 5.5–6.5 × 3.2–3.7 mm, with very short petioles or just narrowed at base, ovate to obovate, deeply crenate or incised dentate with 2(3) lobes or teeth per side, lobes or teeth obtuse in lower parts of plant, subacute or acute in upper parts (inflorescence).
 Mid vein distinct, lateral veins indistinct.
 Both surfaces usually purple (especially the lower surface) with scattered white hairs, on the uppermost bracts also with a few, very short, stipitate glands (difference from most mainland plants of the species).

 Inflorescence a spike-like raceme with ca. 10 subsessile flowers subtended by bracts largely similar to stem leaves.
 In Svalbard most leaves of a plant function as bracts.